 It is not uncommon to wonder how you can get HIV.
 The human immunodeficiency virus (HIV) can be transmitted through anal, penile-vaginal, and oral intercourse.
-With this said, of these activities, anal intercourse (also known as “anal sex”) is the highest risk for transmission of HIV by a large margin.
-Oral intercourse is the lowest risk activity listed.
+With this said, of these activities, anal intercourse (also known as “anal sex”) puts someone at the highest risk for transmission of HIV by a large margin.
+Oral intercourse is the lowest-risk activity listed.

 Read this articles to understand your odds of contracting HIV.